 - salt and pepper

-- Start by mixing all the ingredient of the tuna tartare and let marinate in the fridge for 30 to 40 minutes
+- Start by mixing all the ingredients of the tuna tartare and let rest in the fridge for 30 to 40 minutes.

-- during that time cut the watermelon and add a sprinkle of salt on it to let the water come out, leave in a sieve, over a bowl in the fridge.
+- During that time, cut the watermelon and add a sprinkle of salt on it to let the water come out, leave in a sieve, over a bowl in the fridge.